Signal briefing / Cloud Service

 What happened: UK launches Nvidia Grace-Based supercomputer

-The UK has introduced Isambard-AI, a new Nvidia Grace-based supercomputer built with cutting-edge Nvidia GH200 Grace Hopper Superchips and hosted at the National Composites Centre in Bristol.
+The UK has introduced Isambard-AI, a new Nvidia Grace-based supercomputer built with advanced Nvidia GH200 Grace Hopper Superchips and hosted at the National Composites Centre in Bristol.
 Valued at £10 million($12.6 million), the system represents a critical leap in AI research infrastructure, achieving over 21 ExaFLOP/s of AI-specific computational performance.
 Developed in partnership with Nvidia, Hewlett Packard Enterprise, and the University of Bristol, Isambard-AI leverages advanced liquid-cooling technology and a heat reuse model to align with national sustainability goals.
 This project is expected to drive innovations in fields such as drug discovery, robotics, and climate science.
 With its location at the Bristol and Bath Science Park, the supercomputer strengthens the UK’s position as a global leader in AI and high-performance computing.

 “Energy-efficient supercomputing is crucial for tackling global challenges while minimising environmental impact,” said John Josephakis, global VP of sales and business development for HPC and supercomputing at Nvidia.